 Memory manipulation for modifying neural representations

 Emotional context during the initial experience of an event influences the processes of memory encoding and the early stages of consolidation.
 We investigate how negative emotion affects multiple memory processes.
-Especially, we focus on how emotional scenes are represented in the cortical areas during retrieval compared to neutral scenes.
+Especially, we focus on how emotional events or faces are represented in the cortical areas during retrieval compared to neutral stimuli.
 Furthermore, we develop therapeutic interventions for mental disorders such as PTSD, by providing tools for selective removing of negative emotion from traumatic memory.